-If you get through to the interview stage with Baker McKenzie, you will have already impressed them with your application and in the online tests.
+If you get through to the interview stage with Baker McKenzie, you will have already impressed recruiters with your application and in the online tests.
 This means the firm already knows you are a high-calibre candidate; the interview stages are about finding out more about you as a person.
 It’s therefore important for you to have the confidence to be yourself.

-Once a candidate has completed both online tests, they are invited to take part in a strengths-based video interview.
+Once a candidate has completed the online tests, they are invited to take part in a strengths-based video interview.
 This is designed to find out how they like to work and what they enjoy doing, in order to assess their suitability for a trainee solicitor role.

 The Baker McKenzie assessment centre

 If you get through the video interview stage, you will be invited to the Baker McKenzie assessment centre.
 Before you turn up for the Baker McKenzie assessment day, make sure you do the following:

 - Review the interview process so you’re comfortable with what will be involved.